hashicorp/consul/website/source/docs/platform/k8s/index.html.md

 page_title: "Kubernetes"
 sidebar_current: "docs-platform-k8s-index"
 description: |-
   Consul has many integrations with Kubernetes.
-You can deploy Consul to Kubernetes using the Helm Chart, sync services between Consul and Kubernetes, automatically secure Pod communication with Connect, and more.
+You can deploy Consul to Kubernetes using the Helm chart, sync services between Consul and Kubernetes, automatically secure Pod communication with Connect, and more.
 This section documents the official integrations between Consul and Kubernetes.
 ---

 # Kubernetes

 Consul has many integrations with Kubernetes.
-You can deploy Consul to Kubernetes using the Helm Chart, sync services between Consul and Kubernetes, automatically secure Pod communication with Connect, and more.
+You can deploy Consul to Kubernetes using the Helm chart, sync services between Consul and Kubernetes, automatically secure Pod communication with Connect, and more.
 This section documents the official integrations between Consul and Kubernetes.